dletterle/kickstarter-analysis/README.md

 **Deliverable 3**

+_Section 1_

+The purpose of this analysis was to help Louise with her project campaign.
+This was done by becomming familiar with Excel and some of the basic functions and formatting to review the data collected by Louise and turn it into a more user-friendly readable format.
+Some of the features utilized in this project to assist Louise include: filtering, formatting and freezing; conditional formatting; finding averages, quartile values, minimum annd maximum values, and variance and standard deviation; errors and debugging; pivot tables; charts and diagrams.

+_Section 2_

-Data was downloaded and properly saved in Excel Rows,columns, sheet names and data type were appropriately noted A pane was created with the first three columns and title row Conditional rules were created to show "successful" outcomes in green; "failed" outcomes in red; "live" outcomes in blue; and "canceled" outcomes in yello
-Error donations were changed to "0" due to the fact that numbers cannot be divided by zero Pivot tables were created for categories and subcategories with the graphs:
+When performing analysis of the data collected by Louise the data was downloaded and properly saved in Excel.
+Then the rows,columns, sheet names and data type were appropriately noted.
+A pane was created with the first three columns and title row.
+Conditional rules were created to show "successful" outcomes in green; "failed" outcomes in red; "live" outcomes in blue; and "canceled" outcomes in yellow.
+Next Error donations were changed to "0" due to the fact that numbers cannot be divided by zero.
+Pivot tables were created for categories and subcategories with the graphs:
 ![image](https://user-images.githubusercontent.com/99268646/153982455-eab881ea-7c55-4694-9c2f-5fb61fbc5632.png)
 ![image](https://user-images.githubusercontent.com/99268646/153982492-13461871-4b6d-4095-9de8-984bf8591c2a.png)
-Epoch was converted to human-readable data with the following graph
+Epoch was converted to human-readable data with the following graph:
 ![image](https://user-images.githubusercontent.com/99268646/153983458-24480760-507f-46f3-a248-87ea4fa80f37.png)
 When searching the play _Walken on Sunshine_ the status was **successful** the average donation was **$71.24** rhe duration was **30 days** and the number of backers was **173 **hfhf**fjfjf
 VLOOKUP was used to depict the following averages for donations and backers